door7302/demo-closed-loop/README.md

 ### Download additional packages and prepare environment

-You may use the shell script `install.sh` to do all these tasks automatically or do it by yourself by following all steps below.
+You can use the shell script `install.sh` to perform all these tasks automatically, or you can do them manually by following the steps below.

 ```shell
 cd /var/repo-demo